YusufEmirCosar/LAR/README.md

 ## Build

-Requirements on every platform: CMake 3.24+, Qt 6.10.3+ with Core, Concurrent, Gui, Network, Widgets, OpenGL, and OpenGLWidgets, an OpenGL-capable system, and a C++17 compiler.
-The Qt kit must match the target platform and architecture.
+Requirements on every platform: CMake 3.24+, Qt 6.10.3+ with Core, Concurrent, Gui, Network, Widgets, and OpenGLWidgets, native OpenGL development/runtime support, and a C++17 compiler.
+The Qt kit must match the target platform, architecture, and compiler.
 Presets with `BUILD_TESTING=ON` additionally require Qt Test.
 Presets with `LAR_ENABLE_QUALITY_TARGETS=ON` require Python 3; this is the default for the Unix release/developer/CI presets and for `ci-msvc`, while `windows-release` disables both options.
 The Unix presets use Ninja; the Windows presets use Visual Studio 2022 and its x64 MSVC toolchain.

+The presentation library calls native OpenGL functions and links CMake's portable `OpenGL::GL` target.
+CMake resolves that target to OpenGL32 on Windows, the OpenGL framework on macOS, and the available system OpenGL or GLVND implementation on Linux.

 Platform prerequisites: